kawaiibyte/random-deck-gen/README.md

 i didn't like that clash royales randomized deck builder wasn't true random, so thats why this exists

 # how to use
+1. clone or download the repo (duh)
-1. open a terminal where the script is and run `node cr-gen.js` (assuming you have node already installed)
+2. open a terminal where the repo is and run `node main.js`
-2. thats it, even an idiot could run this
+3. thats it, even an idiot could run this